Iterated and mixed discriminants: The multivariate iterated discriminant

-We conclude this section with two examples that illustrate Theorem~\ref{th:main} with $r+1=2.$ In the first one, the singular locus has codimension $r+1=2$, which implies a factor (with multiplicity $2$) of the iterated discriminant.
+We first present two examples that illustrate Theorem~\ref{th:main} with $r+1=2.$ In the first one, the singular locus has codimension $r+1=2$, which implies a factor (with multiplicity $2$) of the iterated discriminant.
 In the second one, the singular locus has codimension bigger than $2$, which implies equality between $MD_{1,A}$ and $ID_{2,A}.$

 \begin{example} [Example~\ref{ex:12}, continued.] {\rm Consider again the two dimensional configuration corresponding to the first Hirzebruch surface ${\mathbb F}_1$:

 Given a generic $A$-polynomial $f(x, y) = a_0 + a_1 x + a_2 x^2 + y (b_0 + b_1 x)$, we saw that $D_A(f) \, = a_0 b_1 ^2 - a_1 b_0 b_1 + a_2 b_0^2$.
 The ideal defining the singular locus $S$ of $X_A^\nu$ is generated by